sofianeazogagh/knn/ARTIFACT-EVALUATION.md

 #### Experiment 2: Private k-NN computation for the dataset `mnist`

-To run the kNN implementation for the dataset `mnist`, you can use the following command:
+To run all of the experiments for the dataset `mnist`, you can use the following command:
 ```bash
 chmod +x bench_mnist.sh
 ./bench_mnist.sh > mnist_knn.txt